Brooks Koepka Net Worth: His Career Wins, Brand Deals And More

 View this post on Instagram

-Brooks Koepka’s brand endorsement association with Nike, one of the world’s leading sportswear and sports equipment manufacturer, began in 2016.
-As per the initial contract, Nike shouldered the responsibility of manufacturing clubs, balls, and apparels for the American golfer.
-Even after Nike discontinued manufacturing golfing equipment, Koepka continued his association with the brand in clothes, footwear, and other sporting gears.
+Brooks Koepka’s brand endorsement with Nike, one of the world’s leading sportswear and sports equipment manufacturers, began in 2016.
+As per the initial contract, Nike shouldered the responsibility of manufacturing clubs, balls and apparel for the American golfer.
+Even after Nike discontinued manufacturing golfing equipment, Koepka continued his association with the brand’s clothes, footwear and other sporting gear.

-With Nike bringing their golf equipment manufacturing division to a close, Koepka signed a deal with Srixon, an American sports equipment manufacturer, as one of his sponsors.
+With Nike bringing their golf equipment manufacturing division to a close, Koepka signed a deal with Srixon, an American sports equipment manufacturer, to make it one of his sponsors.

 Koepka is also a brand ambassador for Swiss watch manufacturers Rolex and has been spotted sporting a Rolex Daytona 116500 on multiple occasions.
 The golfer also has a brand endorsement deal with NetJets, an American corporation that is known for selling fractional ownership shares in private business jets.

-Estimates from multiple reports suggest that Brooks Koepka makes around USD 3-4 million from all his brand endorsement deals put together.
+Estimates from multiple reports suggest that Brooks Koepka makes around USD 3-4 million per year from all his brand endorsement deals put together.

-Brooks Koepka made an appearance in the sports documentary series titled Full Swing, which premiered on Netflix on February this year.
+Brooks Koepka made an appearance in the sports documentary series titled Full Swing, which premiered on Netflix in February this year.

 An overview of Brooks Koepka’s personal life